-The difference between Make-A-Page and Product Showcase is that Make-A-Page allows you to select custom product whereas Product Showcase rotates random product based on your keyword as the seasons change.
+The difference between Make-A-Page and Product Showcase is that Make-A-Page allows you to select custom products whereas Product Showcase rotates random products based on your keyword as the seasons change.

 If you want to paste a code on your website and not worry about products selling out, I would use Product Showcase.
 If you like customization and hand-picking the products you would like to feature, I would go with Make-A-Page.